 Students may apply to present their research as part of a panel or a poster session.
 If selected to present as part of a panel, students will prepare a 10-minute presentation of their research.
 Each panel will have three presenters, as well as a discussant who will discuss the three projects collectively, and a chair who will keep time.
 Students who are selected for a panel presentation will need to email a complete draft of their paper to the discussant by Monday, March 18, 2019.

 Students may also request for their research to be considered for the poster session.
 Students who are selected for the poster session will be given guidelines about how to create a poster when they receive their acceptance.
-The posters will be on display at the Special Collections Library all day, however students will only need to be present to discuss their poster with guests during the lunch period.
+There will be two poster sessions taking place.
+One from 8:30am-9:30am and another from 11:30am-12:30pm.

 Information for Visitors